ssensse/ds_labs/README.md

 2. **Old labs**.
 During the time I've been working on them I've developed my skills.
 I didn't know the statistic theory and ML well enough so I wouldn't call those projects as 'my pride'.
 That's why I hid them in a separate folder.
 But anyway you could see them if you're interested...

 3. Someday I put here:
-4. 1.
-More interesting projects
+   - More interesting projects
-   2. Versions of libraries.
+   - Versions of libraries.
-   3. A cat picture...
+   - A cat picture...

+That's it.